Woldemar1086/memory-game-project/README.md

 This is my project for Udacity Frontend Web develope Nanodegree Programm.

+## Important requirements

+This project uses [Google fonts](https://fonts.google.com/) for texts and [Font awesome](https://origin.fontawesome.com/) for card images.
+Please, be sure that you have an Internet connection.

 ## How to open the game

 Just open `index.html` in your browser